 By 2020, it seems that there are barely 3-4 Ahmadiyya missionaries working in the entire country.
 There could be more, however, those would only be employed as teachers, not imam’s.
 Fisher tells us that by 1963, there were 17 Ahmadiyya circuits, wherein 1 African-imam was places in each circuit as imam.
 These were imam’s without proper training, Nazir Ahmad Mubasher (1910-1997) would approve people as he deemed fit.
 The Pakistani-Ahmadi missionaries were like account managers and managed from the headquarters and also made trips to the different jamaats.

-The Amir and Missionary In-charge is Maulana Alhaj Noor Mohammed Bin Salih.
+The Amir and Missionary In-charge is Maulana Alhaj Noor Mohammed Bin Salih (since like 2010).
 It is unclear how many Ahmadiyya missionaries are working underneath him.
+For a long time Abdul Wahab was the Missionary-in-Charge, from 1975.
+He died on 22 June 2014.

 Nayyar sailed from London to Freetown, in Sierra Leone.
 While in Freetown Nayyar delivered a lecture at a mosque in Fourah Bay, in the east end of the city at the request of the city’s chief Imam.
 Although at least six people are said to have conveyed their adherence to the Ahmadiyya movement in Sierra Leone as early as 1916 after being influenced by the circulation of Ahmadiyya literature from neighbouring West African nations, no conversions were recorded following Nayyar’s visit.